freetom/web-tracker/README.md

 ## Purpose

-This extension tracks all the requests your browser does to a domain and all its subdomains, once the recording function is activated.
-When terminated, the trace will be downloaded in two JSON files that contains respectively requests, headers and responses.
+This extension tracks all the requests/responses that your browser sends to a domain and all its subdomains (once the recording function is activated).
+When stopped, the trace will be downloaded in three JSON files that contains respectively requests, headers and responses.

-Web traces can then be used for the most disparate purposes.
-I.e. mutative testing of websites based on valid web traces.
+Web traces can then be used for the most disparate purposes..

+I.e:
+* Mutative testing of websites based on valid web traces.
+* Response time analysis to detect DoS loopholes
+* Post-browsing web scraping
+* Other purposes based on web traffic analysis

 ## How it works

 Click the button on toolbar to interact with the extension.
 You can use the button to start recording on a specific domain.
-When you stop the recording the browser will automatically download three JSON files with all the requests, headers and responses.
+When you stop the recording the browser will automatically download three JSON files with all the **requests**, **headers** and **responses**.

 ## Compatibility